- Areas of Practice

 By far, I value the relationship with my co-workers and clients the most about my job.
 I believe that the client needs to fully trust us.
-They are disclosing their finances and personal problems to us in which could easily be one of their darkest moments.
+They are disclosing their finances and personal problems to us, which could easily be one of their darkest moments.
 They need to feel comfortable and know that we are there for them.
-They need to know we understand and am willing to help them.
+They need to know we understand and are willing to help them.
 The client also needs to see that the firm works together amicably for the betterment of the client.
-Clients feel more comfortable when they see that a firm that works as a team, working together toward the client’s goal.
+Clients feel more comfortable when they see a firm that works as a team, working together toward the client’s goal.

 Outside of the office, what are you passionate about/involved in?

 Both my teenage girls are athletic (they get it from their dad).
 My oldest plays recreational soccer and high school lacrosse.
 My youngest play competitive soccer.
 We spend most of our free time and weekends on a field and driving to matches.
-My husband and I made a pact when our girls starting playing, that they would never play a game without at least one parent on the sidelines.
+My husband and I made a pact when our girls started playing, that they would never play a game without at least one parent on the sidelines.
 While high school sports make that difficult, as games are after school, we do our best to at least be there for part of the game.
 We haven’t made this goal 100%, but we are pretty close.
 My husband is the assistant coach of the rec soccer team so many times when the girls’ game times overlap, we have to divide and conquer.
 When only one is playing, the other enjoys watching their sister play.

 I also volunteer as the travel coordinator for my youngest daughter’s team.
 In legal terms that means, I get to research!
 Hotels, flights, restaurants, things to do, and create agendas for our out-of-town trips.